ikmb/deepvariant/docs/usage.md

 These options are further explained in the following:

+### Analytical options

+#### `--tools`

+The pipeline supports different tool chains, depending on input.
+These can be specified as comma-separated list, for example:

+Short reads: `--tools Deepvariant,Manta,Vep` will perform read alignments, SNP/Indel as well as SV calling and finally run the variant effect predictor on the SNP/INDEL set(s).

+Long reads: `--tools Deepvariant,PBS` will perform read alignments and SNP/Indel as well as SV calling.

+Providing no tools will only perform alignment and deduplication of alignments.

+All options:

+* Deepvariant - perform variant calling (long- and short reads)
+* PBSV - perform SV calling (long reads)
+* Manta - perform SV calling (short reads)
+* VEP - perform variant effect prediction (long- and short reads, requires Deepvariant)
+* Intersect - create a BAM file that only includes those intervals specified by --intervals (or that is part of the built-in calling regions)

 ### Sequencing setup(s)

 WGS data is often produced in multiple sequencing runs or across multiple lanes.
 This pipeline will automatically deal with such situations by using the sampleID as a grouping variable.
 Please do not